mnemosyne-proj/mnemosyne/README.md

 sudo python setup.py install
 ```

+Depending on your setup, you might need to replace `python` with `python3`.
 To test the installation, change to any other directory and run `mnemosyne`.
 For example:
 ```
 cd ~